SciBorgo/Missing-data/paper/paper.md

 Our survey of 136 articles published on football related topics found that only about one in 20 papers reported missing data.
 It is reasonable to assume that this result is representative of current practice in the wider sports science literature.
-The low proportion of papers reporting missingness could be explained by a lack of awareness and education on missing data (https://bjsm.bmj.com/content/early/2020/08/19/bjsports-2020-102607.abstract), similar to other areas of sciences (refs-education and ecology examples)(2)**references needed**.
+The low proportion of papers reporting missingness could be explained by a lack of awareness and education on missing data [@Sainani2020call], similar to other areas of sciences (refs-education and ecology examples)(2)**references needed**.
 Below we discuss several practices to avoid in relation to missingness, and provide recommendations for exploring, visualising and reporting missing data.

-## Practices to avoid across the analysis pathway
+## Practices to avoid

 Practice to avoid: *Unreported missing values.* While not always the case, even if not reported, missing data can be obvious.
-A recent paper examined the relationship between match performance indicators and outcome, in Australian Football between the 2001 and 2016.
-Of the 91 team performance indicators included in the analysis, at least one variable (i.e., 'meters gained') was not available over the entire 2001-2016 period [@Young2019]**Check this reference**. **We might need to add a sentence about 'question mark' in the figures?**
+For example, a recent study examined the relationship between match performance indicators and outcome, in Australian Football between the 2001 and 2016, where at least one of the 91 performance indicators ('meters gained') included in the analysis was not available over the entire 2001-2016 period [@Young2019]**Check this reference**.
 This was not noted anywhere in the paper, or in the supplementary materials.
 It is unknown whether imputation was undertaken.
 Without these details, it is difficult for other analysts and researchers to use and/or extend the ideas presented in the paper, or reproduce the analysis.
 It is also difficult for a reader to evaluate how the missingness could bias the results.
-The absence of a missing data statement when data are missing is not unique to the study above [@Young2019]**Check this reference**.
 Authors should include a missing data statement, irrespective of whether there is data missing, or not.

 Practice to avoid: *Mean imputation.* The default of most statistical software for